Optical Nanofiber Testbeds for Benchmarking Membrane-Waveguide Photonic Integrated Circuit Platforms toward On-Chip Quantum Inertial Sensing: Results

-We first investigated atomic coherence of EF-guided atoms with the 685/937 nm light configuration by driving transitions between the atomic clocks states, $\ket{F = 3, m_{f}=0}$ to $\ket{F=4, m_{f}=0}$ using a microwave horn.
-As shown in \cref{fig:setup}b, the physics measurement (green region) follows the initial state preparation, and the microwave field needs a well-defined quantization axis.
-In the Rabi oscillation measurement (\cref{fig:coherence}a), the microwave field is resonant with the clock transition, i.e., \SI{9.192 631 770}{GHz}, and increasing the microwave pulse length reveals the coherent Rabi oscillation.
-For the time-scan Ramsey measurement (\cref{fig:coherence}b), extending the interrogation time ($\rm{T}_0 + \delta T$) for the resonant microwave frequency can also be used to measure the atom interferometric fringe, such that $\frac{\pi}{2}$ $\rightarrow$ $\rm{T}_0 + \delta T$ $\rightarrow$ $\frac{\pi}{2}$, with a coherence time of $\rm{\tau_{2}^{*}}$.
-In the measurement, the first $\frac{\pi}{2}$ pulse generates a superposition state between two internal ground states of the EF-guided atoms; during the interrogation time, the two internal ground states enable differential phases, then the second $\frac{\pi}{2}$ pulse causes atomic interference between the two internal ground states.
-We also conducted frequency-scan Ramsey interferometry (\cref{fig:coherence}c), sweeping the resonant detuning of the microwave pulses ($\omega_0 + \delta\omega$) for a fixed T to measure the atom interferometric fringe as $\frac{\pi}{2} (\omega_0 + \delta\omega)$ $\rightarrow$ $\rm{T}$ $\rightarrow$ $\frac{\pi}{2}(\omega_0 + \delta\omega)$.
-The amplitude envelope is indicated by the $F (\delta\omega, \Omega, T)$ function, which includes a sinusoidal atom interferometric fringe under the upper $\rm{sinc^2}$ envelope.
-The Ramsey fringe spacing $\delta\omega_{Ramsey}/2\pi$ is inversely proportional to T, and the width of Ramsey fringe's amplitude envelope is proportional to the Rabi frequency $\Omega$.
+We first investigated the atomic coherence of EF-guided atoms by driving the atomic clock transition, $\ket{F = 3, m_F = 0} \rightarrow \ket{F = 4, m_F = 0}$, using a microwave horn.
+As shown in \cref{fig:setup}b, the physics measurement (green region) follows the initial state preparation.
+The microwave experiment includes optical pumping and establishing a quantization axis of \SI{3}{G}.
+To drive microwave Rabi oscillations (\cref{fig:coherence_793_937_Microwave}a), the microwave field is nearly resonant with the microwave atomic clock transition (\SI{\sim 9.192}{GHz}), including the light shift; increasing the microwave pulse length reveals the coherent Rabi oscillation.
+For the time-scan Ramsey measurement [\cref{fig:coherence_793_937_Microwave}b(i)], we extend the free-evolution time to $T = \rm{T}_0 + \delta T$ at the resonant microwave frequency, enabling the measurement of atom-interferometric fringes via the pulse sequence $\frac{\pi}{2}$ $\rightarrow$ $\rm{T}_0 + \delta T$ $\rightarrow$ $\frac{\pi}{2}$ and yielding a coherence time of $\rm{\tau_{2}^{*}}$ = \SI{3.2}{ms}.
+In the measurement, the first $\frac{\pi}{2}$ pulse generates a superposition state between two internal ground states of the EF-guided atoms; during the free-evolution time, the two internal ground states enable differential phases, then the second $\frac{\pi}{2}$ pulse causes atomic interference between the two internal ground states.
+We also conducted frequency-scan Ramsey interferometry [\cref{fig:coherence_793_937_Microwave}b(ii)], sweeping the resonant detuning of the microwave pulses ($\omega_0 + \delta\omega$) for a fixed T to measure the atom interferometric fringe as $\frac{\pi}{2} (\omega_0 + \delta\omega)$ $\rightarrow$ $\rm{T}$ $\rightarrow$ $\frac{\pi}{2}(\omega_0 + \delta\omega)$.
+The amplitude envelope is indicated by the $F (\delta\omega, \Omega, T)$ function, which includes a sinusoidal atom-interferometric fringe under the upper $\rm{sinc^2}$ envelope.
+The Ramsey fringe spacing $\delta\omega_{\rm Ramsey}/2\pi$ is inversely proportional to T, and the width of the Ramsey fringe's amplitude envelope is proportional to the Rabi frequency $\Omega$.